mquandalle/meteor-typescript-compiler/README.md

 ## Install

+* Run `npm install -g typescript`, you must be running version 1.4*

 * From your Meteor project, type `meteor add meteortypescript:compiler`

 That's it!
 From now on, all `*.ts` files are dynamically compiled into Javascript (client and server).